JaredHermans/Hardware_Acceleration/Multiplier Accumulator/README.md

 **FIFO_MULT5_TB.vhd** is the testbench for FIFO_MULT5.vhd.
 The testbench provides input to the module from an input txt file containing 2 columns of 64 bit numbers and creates an output txt file containing the results of the multiplier accumulator for x[n]*y[n].

+**CONTROL.vhd** is a module that controls the read enable to the buffers and the enable for the multiplier accumulators.